-- Relays 1, 2, 4, 5 and 7 are fully configurable.
-For example, Relay 5 could be configured to de-energize on Alert - Relays 3 and 6 are fixed to Urgent Fault and Fire 1 respectively.
-These relays may be assigned additional conditions.
+- Relays 1, 2, 4, 5, 7, 8, 9, 10, 11, 12 are fully configurable. - Relays 3 and 6 are fixed to Urgent Fault and Fire 1 respectively.
+These relays may be assigned additional conditions. - Relays 3 and 6 are changeover relays.
+(SPDT (1 Form C)) All the other relays are single pole single throw (SPST-NO (1 Form A)).

 Relay # Default Assignment Default to Normally Energized Description for default configuration Configurability 1 Disable (Isolate) and Standby No Energizes when an operator disables (isolates) the detector.
 Also energizes when the operator puts the detector into Standby mode.
 Fully configurable 2 Minor Fault Yes De-energizes when a Minor Fault is detected.
-Fully configurable 3 Urgent Fault, Disable, Standy Yes De-energizes when an Urgent Fault is detected or when Disable or Standby occurs.
-Note that Relay 3 is fixed Normally Energized in order to ensure that a fault will be signaled when power to the VEU-A00 is removed.
+Fully configurable 3 Urgent Fault Yes De-energizes when an Urgent Fault is detected.
+Note that Relay 3 is fixed Normally Energized in order to ensure that a fault will be signaled when power to the VES-A00-P is removed.
 See Table 4-1.
 Urgent Fault cannot be removed.
 Other conditions can be added.
-Fixed Normally Energized 4 Alert No Energizes when the Alert alarm is initiated.
-Fully configurable
+Fixed Normally Energized www.xtralis.com 37